keittlab/docker-tutorial/README.md

 What this did is download a prebuilt image of the Debian Linux operating system and then launched the container and ran the `bash` shell.
 By default, you run as the Linux `root` superuser that has all privaleges _within the container_ but not outside the container.
 This is important.
 Deleting a file while inside the container _does not influence the host filesystem_, unless one explicitely mounts the host file system into the container with write permissions, a topic we will return to later.

 The flag `--rm` tells docker to remove the container after running it.
-This is nice for reproducibility as each time the container is constructed from scratch.
+Built containers exist on the file system and can be run repeatedly.
+The `--rm` switch just cleans up automatically.
 I also specified `-t` and `-i` together as `-ti`.
 The `-t` flag allocates a tty so that you can interact with the container on the command line.
 Tty's are related to teletypes, those giant machines that make loud printing noises in old movies.
 The `-i` flag makes the session interactive.
 If you do not need to type messages in the container, you can omit them and the program will just run, for example,

 ```
 keittth@INTB-A89940 ~ % docker run --rm debian ls